Ivenyang/cocos-docs/manual/framework/native/input/event-dispatcher/en.md

-# Mechanism of EventDispatcher
+# EventDispatcher Mechanism

 * version: since cocos2d-x v3.0 alpha0

 ## Introduction

-When using this mechanism, you should create a event linstener in the first place.
-The event listener has five different kinds below:

-* Touch Event (EventListenerTouch)
-* Keyboard Response Event (EventListenerKeyboard)
-* Acceleration Record Event (EventListenerAcceleration)
-* Mouse Response Event (EventListenMouse)
-* Custom Event (EventListenerCustom)

-The listen events above are all managed by `_eventDispatcher`.
-The jobs of `_eventDispatcher` conbined by three parts:

-* Event Dispatcher such as: EventDispatcher.
-* Event types such as: EventTouh, EventKeyboard etc.
-* Event Listener such as: EventListenerTouch, EventListenerKeyboard etc.

-Listener has implemented all kinds of logics after event triggered.
-Dispatcher will dispatch event type at the appropriate time, then it calls the corrresponding type of listener.
+Cocos2d-X 3.0 introduces a new mechanism for responding to user events.
+This document explains how it works.

+The basics:

+- **Event listeners** encapsulate your event processing code.
+- **Event dispatcher** notifies listeners of user events.
+- **Event objects** contain information about the event.

+To respond to events, you must first create an **EventListener**.
+There are five different kinds of EventListeners:

+* `EventListenerTouch` - responds to touch events
+* `EventListenerKeyboard` - responds to keyboard events
+* `EventListenerAcceleration` - reponds to accelerometer events
+* `EventListenMouse` - responds to mouse events
+* `EventListenerCustom` - responds to custom events

+Then, attach your event processing code to the appropriate callback on the event listener (e.g., `onTouchBegan` for `EventListenerTouch` listeners, or `onKeyPressed` for keyboard event listeners).

+Next, register your EventListener with the **EventDispatcher**.

+When events occur (for example, the user touches the screen, or types on the keyboard), the `EventDispatcher` distributes **Event objects** (e.g. `EventTouch`, `EventKeyboard`) to the appropriate EventListeners by calling your callbacks.
+Each Event object contains information about the event (for example, the coordinates where the touch occurred).

-## Usages
+## Example

-Now adding three buttons in a scene, and these buttons will cover each other.
-Moreover, they can trigger touch events, see the implementation as follow:
+In the following example, we will add three overlapping buttons to a scene.
+Each will respond to touch events.

-### Create three sprites as display picture of three buttons first.
+### Create three sprites with images for the buttons

 ```c++